Cyril Langevine

-Cyril Langevine Jr. (born August 16, 1998) is a Guyanese-American professional basketball player for Lavrio of the Greek Basket League.
+Cyril Langevine Jr. (born August 16, 1998) is a Guyanese–American professional basketball player who last played for Maroussi of the Greek Basketball League.
 He played college basketball for the Rhode Island Rams.

 High school career

 Raised in East Orange, New Jersey, Langevine attended The Patrick School.
 He averaged 7.6 points per game as a junior.
 As a senior, Langevine averaged 10 points, seven rebounds, and two blocks per game.
 In September 2015, he committed to play college basketball at Rhode Island over offers from Fairleigh Dickinson, Duquesne, Quinnipiac, Robert Morris, George Mason, St. Francis (Pa.), St. Bonaventure and Buffalo.

 College career

 As a freshman, Langevine averaged 3.2 points and 4.5 rebounds per game on a team that reached the NCAA Tournament.
 He was limited by injuries during his sophomore year and averaged 6.1 points and 5.8 rebounds per game off the bench.
 On March 1, 2019, he scored a career-high 26 points in a 72–70 overtime victory against Dayton.
 Langevine averaged 14.7 points, 9.9 rebounds, and 1.4 blocks per game as a junior, shooting 56.7 percent from the field.
 He was named to the Second Team All-Atlantic 10.
 As a senior, Langevine averaged 10.1 points, 10.3 rebounds and two blocks per game.
 He surpassed the 1,000 career point mark shortly before the season was ended due to the COVID-19 pandemic.